kieranheg/harry-potter-kata/README.md

 # Harry Potter Kata #

-To try and encourage more slaes of the 5 different Harry Potter books they sell, a bookshop has decided to offer discounts of multiple-book purchases.
+To try and encourage more sales of the 5 different Harry Potter books they sell, a bookshop has decided to offer discounts of multiple-book purchases.

 One copy of any of the 5 books costs 8 EUR.